 I remember the first time I heard the phrase “portfolio career”.
 I was a student, talking to somebody about fifteen years older than me, and I was immediately beguiled by the idea.
 It seemed pretty alien to me, given that my parents each stayed in one profession (and largely one workplace) for their entire working life, but it struck a chord.
 It wasn’t until – about fifteen years later – somebody described my career as “portfolio” that I recalled that conversation and realised that, yes, in a roundabout way I’d achieved exactly that.

 I’d like to describe myself as a freelance Germanist, but whenever I do, people think I’m saying “journalist” and much confusion ensues.
 It is nonetheless pretty accurate: most of my work revolves around German, and my love affair with the language and literature fuels the work I do in outreach and university access.
 Having gained so much from the opportunity to learn languages, I am devastated at the current crisis in the UK education system and more motivated than ever to do something about it.

 I’m also rather keen on the title “cultural activist”, which somebody kindly called me recently.
-This also covers a lot of my portfolio – running the Stephen Spender Trust and New Books in German, which are all about moving literature across borders, opening readers up to other cultures; and my former positions as editor of New Books in German, as researcher, editor and translator for the ‘Writing Brecht’ project at Oxford University; and my role as founding coordinator of the Oxford German Network.
+This also covers a lot of my portfolio – running the Stephen Spender Trust, the Translation Exchange and New Books in German, which are all about moving literature across borders, opening readers up to other cultures; and my former positions as editor of New Books in German, as researcher, editor and translator for the ‘Writing Brecht’ project at Oxford University; and my role as founding coordinator of the Oxford German Network.